-We and the Selling Shareholders have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to additional shares at the public offering price, less the underwriting discount.
+We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 1,640,625 additional shares at the public offering price, less the underwriting discount.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.